jkcoxson/Inspiron-3583-Hackintosh/README.md

 # Inspiron-3583-Hackintosh

+Note, I no longer own this laptop.
+I won't support this config anymore, but it probably still works as of 2022.

 This laptop is a Hackintosher's dream.
 Inexpensive, relatively new, and contains **two drive bays!** Yes, my friends, dualbooting Windows and MacOS has never been easier in a laptop, so let's get started.
 ## Issues
 This is pretty good, but let's get the details.